macosui/macos_ui/.github/ISSUE_TEMPLATE/feature_request.md

 ## Use case

 <!--
-     Please tell us what that led to you wanting a new feature.
+     Please provide some background information on your use case for this new feature.

      Is your feature request related to a problem?
 Please give a clear and concise description of what the problem is.